dictionaria/cldf2lift/README.md

                         Output file or `-` for standard output [default: -] -l LANG, --language LANG
-                        ISO 639-3 code of the language [default: und] --meta-language LANG  ISO 639-3 code of the primary meta language [default: eng] --meta-language-2 LANG
+                        ISO 639-3 code of the language [default: und] --headword-column COLUMNNAME
+                        Column name for the headword in the desired orthography [default: Headword] --meta-language LANG  ISO 639-3 code of the primary meta language [default: eng] --meta-language-2 LANG
                         ISO 639-3 code of the secondary meta language [default: None] (Dictionaria extension)